fgpv-vpgf/fgpv-vpgf/docs/developer/modules/core.md

-The core module is intended for **viewer specific** reusable functionality, which differs from the common module in that common is for **generic** functionality.
+The core module is intended for **viewer specific** reusable functionality, which differs from the common module (now depreciated).

 # bookmark.service.js